 - Weakness and fatigue

-Many of the initial symptoms of pleural mesothelioma, like shortness of breath, can be confused with other respiratory conditions, causing this disease to be misdiagnosed and further delaying treatment.
-In fact, one study found that 22.6% of pleural mesothelioma victims were initially misdiagnosed.
+Many of the initial symptoms of pleural mesothelioma can be confused with other respiratory conditions, causing this disease to be misdiagnosed and further delaying treatment.

-Because of this, you may want to consider seeking a second opinion from another medical specialist if you have any of the symptoms above and believe you may have been exposed to asbestos.
+Mesothelioma patients may want to seek a second opinion from another medical specialist if you have any of the symptoms above.
+It can help to mention if you may have been exposed to asbestos to your doctor.

 Pleural plaques will typically not lead to any symptoms, and many people can live with them for years without knowing they exist.
 This type of plaque can’t be removed.